It’s tough out there. But the pressure has changed.

 - Requires employee motivation and commitment

-For example, medical professionals train on simulated emergencies, to ensure they can respond effectively, sharpen clinical skills, and practice crisis management, without impacting an in-need person.
+For example, medical professionals train on simulated emergencies to ensure they can respond effectively, sharpen clinical skills, and practice crisis management without impacting a person in need.
+By 2026, simulation-based learning is becoming standard across industries, especially for high-stakes or technical roles.

 Pros: